Blue-Labs/misty/README.md

 Some packages don't [yet] exist in AUR, so pip or easy install these:
 * easy_install treq py-ubjson cbor lmdb sdnotify

 ### LDAP
-You'll need to set up an LDAP server, add two schema files, and create the DIT for Misty
+You'll need to set up an LDAP server (OpenLDAP assumed).
+Accomplish the following steps as applicable.
+If you don't have an LDAP server, all steps are necessary.

+1. Install openldap, follow appropriate distribution instructions to have a running service.
+2. Modify your slapd.conf per included file
+3. Copy the two schema files into your schema directory
+4. Rebuild your inline configuration
+  1. systemctl stop slapd
+  2. rm -rf /etc/openldap/slapd.d/*
+  3. su - ldap -s /bin/bash -c "slaptest -f /etc/openldap/slapd.conf -F
+  /etc/openldap/slapd.d/; slapindex"
+5. Restart slapd
+6. Create your DIT for Misty using included ldif file.
+It's already in superior order so you can use slapadd or ldapadd.

 ## Let's Encrypt setup